-Yet another Best in Class laptop from Huawei, the Huawei MateBook 13 offers better performance than most laptops of its class for less cash.
-And, it does so in a stunning form factor that’s almost better looking and feeling than a 2018 MacBook Air.
+The MateBook 13 offers better performance than most laptops of its class for less cash.
+Not to mention all within an equally gorgeous form factor that’s almost better looking and feeling than a 2018 MacBook Air – almost.

 CPU: 1.8GHz Intel Core i7-8565U (quad-core, 8MB cache, up to 4.1GHz)